CONTACT: FOR IMMEDIATE RELEASE

 The MY HERO Project

-Bridging Fragments, a short documentary directed by Sonny DePasquale, is a finalist at the MY HERO 20th Annual International Film Festival.
+Bridging Fragments, a short documentary directed by Sonny DePasquale, has won first place in the Portrait of an Organization category at the MY HERO 20th Annual International Film Festival.
 The film details the work of one of the world’s leading experts on sloth ecology and biology, Dr. Rebecca Cliffe, and her non-profit organization, The Sloth Conservation Foundation (SloCo).

 The film’s director and producer Sonny DePasquale made the film under his own organization Emergent Productions, a non-profit dedicated to creating media to highlight the individuals and organizations working on various conservation issues.
 DePasquale came across SloCo whilst researching organizations based in Costa Rica as, with the increasing tourism and urban development happening there, he knew he wanted Emergent Productions’ next film to be based there.
 As sloths are beloved by so many people, DePasquale hopes that making SloCo the subject of his latest project will spark a wider interest in conservation.
 He told The MY HERO Project: